merlot-education/merlot-tsa-policy/README.md

 package naming rule, there's no way the service can automatically generate HTTP endpoints for working with arbitrary dynamically uploaded policies.

+### Access HTTP Headers inside a policy

+HTTP Request Headers are passed to the evaluation runtime on each request.
+One could access any header by name within the Rego source code using `input.header.name` or `input.header["name"]`.

+##### **Important:**
+The key `header` is forbidden for request body on the `evaluation` endpoint.
+Sending a `header` key in the request body results in `400 Bad Request` response status code and the server will not process the request.

 ### Policy Extensions Functions

 A brief documentation for the available Rego extensions functions